loriepeach1/12_webScrapingHomework/.ipynb_checkpoints/README-checkpoint.md

 Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

-* Start by converting your Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.
+* Converted the Jupyter notebook into a Python script.
+All of the scraping code from above was returned in one Python dictionary.

-* Next, create a route called `/scrape` that will import your `scrape_mars.py` script and call your `scrape` function.
+* Created a route called `/scrape` that imports the precious script to call all the scrape functions.

-  * Store the return value in Mongo as a Python dictionary.
+* Scraped data is stored in a Mongo database as a Python dictionary.

-* Create a root route `/` that will query your Mongo database and pass the mars data into an HTML template to display the data.
+* Created a root route `/` which queried the Mongo database and then passed the scraped data into an HTML template which displayed the data.

-* Create a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
-Use the following as a guide for what the final product should look like, but feel free to create your own design.
+* Finally, created an `index.html` which displayed the data.
+The user has a button where they can scrape the latest results at any time.

 ## To Execute
 <br>Download the files.
 Ensure the correct chromedriver file is included.
 (NOTE:  only applies to Windows.
 MAC users will have a different file.)